Preventing Slips, Trips, and Falls in California: A Guide for Employees

 Course Description:

 The main objective of this session is to eliminate slip, trip, and fall hazards in the workplace and prevent accidents.
-By the time the session is finished, you will be able to recognize slips, trips, and falls as a serious safety problem; identify slip, trip, and fall hazards on the job, at home, and outdoors; avoid or eliminate slip, trip, and fall hazards using commonsense methods; understand the importance of proper ladder safety and some of the ways California is there to protect you; prevent falls everywhere, including work, outdoors, and at home; and minimize injuries if you do fall.
+By the time the session is finished, you will be able to recognize slips, trips, and falls as a serious safety problem; identify slip, trip, and fall hazards on the job, at home, and outdoors; avoid or eliminate slip, trip, and fall hazards using commonsense methods; understand the importance of proper ladder safety and some of the ways California is there to protect you; prevent falls everywhere—at work, outdoors, and at home; and minimize injuries if you do fall.

 Why “Preventing Slips, Trips, and Falls in California: A Guide for Employees” Matters: